Study at Griffith while you finish high school and gain credit toward a degree

 No course fee

-After successful completion of the program, you will be:
+After successful completion of your course, you will be:

 - awarded with a formal Certificate of Completion by Griffith University*

-- eligible for credit for a first-semester, first-year course at Griffith University (up to 20 credit points)*
+- eligible for credit for a first-year course at Griffith University (up to 20 credit points)*

 - eligible for two bonus ranks when applying for entry into eligible Griffith undergraduate degrees.